Pierre-Louis Loubet: Early career

 Loubet started karting at 7 years old at the Figari circuit, close to his Porto-Vecchio family residence.
 After a year of Formula Renault in 2014, he switches to rallying after obtaining his drivers license.

 Beginnings in rallying (2015)

 Loubet made his entry into world rallying in the JWRC category in Portugal, where he would finish 2nd in his category with Victor Belotto as a co-driver.
 After retirements in Finland and Poland, he started the 2015 Tour de Corse with new co-driver Vincent Landais, but would also retire from the rally.
 He would finish the year with a 5th place in Catalunya and 4th in Wales.
 He would finish the year 6th overall in the 2015 Junior World Rally Championship.

 Initial WRC2 Campaign (2016)

-Pierre-Louis started the 2016 WRC-2 campaign on a Peugeot 207 S2000 in Portugal with a retirement, before switching to a Citroën DS3 R5 run by PH Sport.
+Loubet started the 2016 WRC-2 campaign on a Peugeot 207 S2000 in Portugal with a retirement, before switching to a Citroën DS3 R5 run by PH Sport.
 He would then go on to score several points finishes in Sardinia, Poland and Corsica in WRC2, before scoring a podium in Catalunya in the RC2 category.